centreon/centreon-documentation/versioned_docs/version-21.10/releases/centreon-commercial-extensions.md

 - Fixed the bug when MAP search bar does not return good results
 - fixed opacity migration bug for migrated url.
 - Fixed bug when url shape have unwanted concatenation inside the url.
-- Fixed an issue that could cause layers to not be applied properly
 - Fixed an issue when image not displayed in viewer.
 - Fixed the bug when switching from legacy to NG lead to broken tooltip links.
 - Fixed an issue when Sort on names when requesting the list of MAP web client.